ohaynold/artaf/README.md

 # artaf
 Autoregressive Behavior of Aviation Weather Forecasts

+# Team members
+- Oliver Haynold
+- Neal Ylitalo

+# Set up
+To set up the project, clone the repository.
+You will need the following packages installed:

+yaml (provided by PyYAML)
+requests
+pytz

 # How to run
 We provide the shell script [runme.sh](runme.sh) that runs the entire analysis (as far as it's developed as of now) all in the correct order.
 It downloads TAFs and then analyzes them (for now just by counting).